Africa on Stage

 Okiki is a movie streaming social app for African film, with a focus on Nollywood – the world’s third largest film industry.

-De Charles is working with the Okiki team to increase the apps usage and relevance outside of Africa, and in doing so, support Africa’s amateur filmmakers and further the reach of its culture.
+De Charles is working with the Okiki team to increase the apps usage and relevance outside of Africa, and in doing so, spread increase the reach of contemporary African film.

 Okiki exists to provide a platform for the many fans of African film – especially those of Nigeria’s film industry, Nollywood – to view contemporary and classic movies in one place.
 Being a mobile app it allows users to watch their favourite movies on-the-go, and with its added social functions, film lovers in Africa and globally have the ability to interact through video and messages while enjoying content.